sirech/talk-applications-instead-of-libraries/presentation.md

 ???

-- what's our goal: Having an application, the remote, that can be consumed by other applications
+- what's our goal: Having an application, the remote, that can be integrated by other applications

 ---